AustinOyugi/no-oops-ops/README.md

 builds every image in a one-shot isolated Swarm task, creates immutable releases in an internal registry, deploys them with Docker
 Stack, records deployment history, and manages environment-scoped Swarm secrets.

-It is intended for small Docker-based services that need a dependable deployment workflow without operating a full platform.
+It is intended for services that need a dependable deployment workflow without operating a full platform.

 ## Quick start